-A 12 month running average filter has been applied to the central differences of monthly mean data to produce this time series, following the methodology of Mandea et al. (2000).
-The jerk events are captured (at least in a smoothed manner) by the internal field representation of global models such as CM4 and gufm1 - this can been seen, for example, in Figure 15, which compares model results to observatory annual means.
-Jerks are not always observed at all locations and those that are observed are not simultaneous; Alexandrescu et al. (1996) noted that, for example in 1969, the signature of the jerk tended to be observed later in the Southern Hemisphere (see Figure 28).
+A 12-month running average filter has been applied to the central differences of monthly mean data to produce this time series, following the methodology of Mandea et al. (2000).
+The jerk events are captured (at least in a smoothed manner) by the internal field representation of global models such as CM4, COV-OBS, and gufm1 - this can been seen, for example, in Figure 15 that compares model results to observatory annual means.
+Jerks are not always observed at all locations and those that are observed are not simultaneous; Alexandrescu et al. (1996b) noted that, for example, in 1969, the signature of the jerk tended to be observed later in the southern hemisphere (see Figure 28).